logesh0304/RegexAssist/Readme.md

 - Support text **replacing** and **spliting**.
 - Displays error messages.
 - Text highlighting for  match, error and replacements.
 - And much more ...

+>Note: This supports java regex only, since it uses **java regex api**.

 ## Screenshots